PFXBen/milestone-4-api/readme.md

 4. Copy the webhook signing secret provided by the Stripe CLI.

-5. In your Django project, open the `settings.py` file and paste the webhook signing secret in the appropriate location.
+5. In your Django project, open the `.env` file and paste the webhook signing secret in the appropriate location.

 ```python
 STRIPE_WEBHOOK_SECRET = 'your_webhook_signing_secret'